Trade Planner Calculator

 Long Trade Example

-Say we have a trader who is going to buy at 100, set a stop loss at 96 and aim for 112.
-The setup involves risking 4 price units and targeting 12 price units, aiming for a gross risk-to-reward ratio of 1:3 before costs.
+Say a trader buys at 100, with a stop loss at 96 and a target of 112.
+This results in a gross risk-to-reward ratio of 1:3 before costs.

-The planned risk is 50 with a 5,000 account and a 1% risk.
-If each price unit has one unit of account value, the calculator sizes the trade at about 12.5 units before any lot conversion.
+The planned risk is 50, with 5,000 accounts and a 1% risk.
+If each price unit has one unit of account value, the calculator will size the trade at approximately 12.5 units before converting lots.

 Short Trade Example

-The process is the same, but in the reverse direction.
-What are invalidation points?
-Measure range to target.
-Control account risk.
-Then you decide if the final numbers are worth the trade.
+The process mirrors the long example but runs in the opposite direction.
+Define the invalidation level, measure the range to target, set the account risk, and then decide whether the final numbers justify the trade.

 Best Practices in Risk Management

-This is a planning tool, not a filtering and discipline tool.
-Use the results to filter entries and as a review tool after the trade has been closed.
+This is a planning tool, not a substitute for discipline or a strategy filter.
+Use the results to filter entries and to review trades after they have been closed.

 Risk Small Enough to Stay Consistent